smartcontractkit/chainlink-evm/contracts/FOUNDRY_GUIDE.md

     - Set the min coverage >=98%.
     - Enable run-gas-snapshot.
   - Add `newproject` to the `Checkout the repo` step.
-- `.github/workflows/solidity-hardhat.yml`
-  - Add `newproject` to the ignored list to avoid hardhat CI running for `newproject` changes.
 - `contracts/GNUmakefile`
   - Add `newproject` to the ALL_FOUNDRY_PRODUCTS list in alphabetical order.